RippleOSI/Ripple-ShowcaseStack-Docs/pages/qewd/qewd-features.md

 Note we are also running from the middleware

--flexible clinical content store
+#flexible clinical content store
 /qewd-content-store/index.html

 username is anything you like, password is the qewd-monitor password which, by default, is keepThisSecret!  - though people should change that in their startup file

--JSON mapping tool
+#JSON mapping tool

 http://178.62.26.29:8080/qewd-transform-json-editor/index.html